Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Best Budget: A2 Hosting got a performance score of 8.4/10, the top host among shared hosting companies.
 Their prices are often less than $3/month, which is suitable for anyone looking for affordable hosting options.

 The WordPress hosting requirements often vary due to the specific needs of website owners.
-A simple WordPress blog can perfectly run well on A2 Hosting or GreenGeeks, while WooCommerce, membership sites, or critical WordPress applications require maximum performance, and premium hosts like WP Engine or Kinsta suit better.
+A simple WordPress blog can run well on A2 Hosting or GreenGeeks, while WooCommerce, membership sites, or critical WordPress applications require maximum performance, and premium hosts like WP Engine or Kinsta suit better.

 Unlike many review sites, we don’t favor companies based on commissions.
 This is evident from the fact we don’t recommend most of the popular WordPress hosting providers which are recommended everywhere else.